BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Rather than exploring the new problem of simulation, the movie falls back on the *Allegory of the Cave* presented in Plato's *Republic*.
 Instead of investigating further questions, it postulates a true world behind the simulation by re-introducing religion.
 Thus *The Matrix* brings us back where it all started but, according to Baudrillard, this is no longer possible.
-In Baudrillard framework, the movie is itself the truth that hides the fact that there is none and therefore distracts the audience from acknowledging *hyperreality*.
+In Baudrillard's framework, the movie is itself the truth that hides the fact that there is none and therefore distracts the audience from acknowledging *hyperreality*.

 The *Allegory of the Cave* is a metaphor for exploring the nature of knowledge and reality.
 Plato imagined a group of people who lived their entire live chained inside a dark cave.